archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer enum_id -- The ID of the enumeration to update

 	  JSONModel(:enumeration) <request body> -- The enumeration to update

 __Returns__